lnaegele/PSwag/README.md

 ?>
 ```

-And this is what we'll get when calling index.php:
+And this is what we'll finally get when calling index.php:

 ![image](https://github.com/lnaegele/PSwag/assets/2114595/14c56bb3-196a-456b-8607-8892a23aaa0d)

 That's it!
 I hope it is useful to you :-)